 This is my signal that it’s time for that second cup of coffee before I turn my attention back to my care team.

 Managing the Care Team

-So while I enjoy a great deal of autonomy (within the scope of my practice) to make certain decisions about patient care, to be effective I must also collaborate and guide the care team in effectively administering that care.
+While I enjoy a great deal of autonomy (within the scope of my practice) to make certain decisions about patient care, to be effective I must also collaborate and guide the care team in effectively administering that care.

 In other words, with my autonomy comes great responsibility.
 It’s my job to set the tone for the treatment floor.
 How I show up each day impacts my team and my patients.
 That’s why part of my success as a nephrology nurse hinges on the relationship and trust I build with the entire care team.

 Some of the most crucial relationships I foster are with the nephrologists (kidney doctors) who treat these patients.
 Because nephrologists aren’t required to be in dialysis centers at all times (as they care for patients who treat at a variety of locations in the community), I get to be their eyes and ears.
 For example, nephrologists trust me to inform them of a change in a patient’s condition that might help inform an updated dialysis prescription.
 Thus, my assessment and communication skills are vital.

 When it comes to other members of our care team (PCTs, dieticians, and social workers), I use the “homeroom huddles” as an opportunity to establish open lines of communication that help our team get focused and organized for the day.
 Now that we’ve readied the center, it’s time to huddle up.

 Join our non-Facebook online community just for nurses.

 5:50 a.m.
 This five- to 10-minute meeting comes after the quiet fades and right before the humming and beeping of the dialysis machines begin.